szetumer/cloud_levelup_pkg/README.md

 - Personally, I found it very difficult to do any of the exercises with my own account, which is a shame.
 However, you can accomplish many of them by downloading data from this website: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv.
     - You can't just import the data because it won't be in the DBFS.
 Instead, go to a workbook, then File>>Upload data to DBFS, and then select your csv.
 You'll get a path such as "dbfs:/FileStore/Workspace/<etc.>".
+    - Use this to check that you have correctly uploaded data:

+    ```
+    spark.read.format("csv").option("header", "true").load("dbfs:/FileStore/<address given during upload>")
+    ```

+- `databricks fs ls <filepath>` Add the filepath (the thing that starts with "dbfs:/") to the `databricks_config.jon` in the `dbfs_folderpath` config.
+If it contains a csv file, another test should pass.

+In this level you created a databricks cluster, workspace, and uploaded a file into the Databricks File System.
+Not a ton, but a good accomplishment for a single level.

+## Level 5: Connecting Databricks to Storage Containers

+Databricks are not intrinsically connected to datalakes or any other part of your Azure account.
+The process of connecting Azure storage to databricks is called "mounting".
+We will discuss how to mount storage into databricks.

+- Learn about RBAC (Role Based Access Controls) and Service Principals.
+Create a Service Principal within your Azure Account.
+You can think of it like

 - To connect your azure storage blobs to a DBFS, you will now need to learn about secrets, secret scopes, keyvaults, keys, and RBAC (role based access control).
 This is a good link: https://mainri.ca/2024/10/06/dbutils-secrets-and-secret-scopes/#:~:text=To%20create%20and%20manage%20secret%20scopes%2C%20you%20can,Key%20Vault-backed%20secret%20scope%201%3A%20Go%20to%20https%3A%2F%2F%3Cdatabricks-instance%3E%2F%23secrets%2FcreateScope to introduce the concept of secrets and secret scope.
     - note: these are __not__ the same scopes that we used to create a financial report in level 2.